 Short marketing videos are quite popular with brands and work best to explain your product’s features and functionalities.
 Through these videos, you can tell your potential customers the USP of your product or service, announce new releases, and address any common questions.
 Animation videos work best in this scenario if you don’t wish to appear on camera or don’t have the budget to hire professionals.
 There are a lot of video marketing tools available today, which makes video production super fun.

 Sharing client testimonials or customer reviews are super effective with videos.
 Though customers can research and get reviews of your product or service from a lot of forums or other mediums, nothing beats a video.
 For starters, videos build credibility.
 It’s difficult to fake video testimonials (well, considering Deepfake isn’t that widespread yet!), so potential customers are more likely to trust and make a purchase.
+Video testimonials can be easily created with a free video testimonial maker that is available online.

 Telling a story weaved around your product or service is a great tool to build a personal connect with your customers.
 Such videos don’t just talk about your product; they build a narrative that people will remember.
 Think of Nike videos.
 When you see them, you do not just see the features and benefits of the shoes.
 Rather you’re seeing someone run, play sports, connecting with friends – in essence, enjoying life.
 And you’re convinced that Nike products will improve your life!